PrestaShop/prestashop.github.io/news/_posts/2019-09-10-the-review-process.md

 All of these pull requests go through a thorough process which aims to provide a stable, consistent and reliable software that we all know under the name PrestaShop.
 Here is this process in details.

-## What happens when you open a Pull Request
+## Automatic tasks when you open a Pull Request

 When you submit a new Pull Request to the project repository https://github.com/PrestaShop/PrestaShop, a long journey starts.

 ### Continuous Integration

-We have setup on the project 2 great tools that help us check the quality of contributions.
+We have set up two great tools on the project that help us verify the quality of contributions.

 The first tool is [PrettyCI](https://prettyci.com/).
 This tool will look at your Pull Request and check whether the code-style is correct.
 If not, it will block the PR from being merged and tell you what is wrong.